Vitiligo: Immune system

+Environmental and physical factors

+Susceptibility to vitiligo appears to be affected by region, especially early in life (e.g. a lack of exposure to microbes weakening the immune system).
+Most cases seem to start before the age of 20.
+An event like a sunburn, exposure to toxins, stress or emotional distress can trigger and/or exacerbate the condition.
+Existing cases of vitiligo may also be aggravated by temperature changes (causing dryness or sweating), poor hydration, or unprotected sun exposure.

+Skin depigmentation can occur at the site of physical trauma, an example of the Koebner phenomenon; unlike in other skin diseases, this can be caused by daily activities, especially chronic friction on particular areas of the body.
+The phenomenon occurs in a third of patients with NSV but is rarely seen in SV.

+Vitiligo may be a multifactorial disease, with environmental factors triggering preexisting genetic susceptibilities.

 Oxidative stress

-Numerous whole-exome sequencing studies have demonstrated that vitiligo is associated with polymorphisms in genes involved in the response to oxidative stress, such as CAT, SOD1, SOD2, SOD3, NFE2L2, HMOX1, GST-M1, or GST-T1, supporting the association of elevated levels of reactive oxygen species in melanocytes with the induction of an autoimmune response.

-Thus, diseases presenting with altered mitochondrial function such as MELAS, Vogt-Koyanagi-Harada syndrome and Kabuki syndrome are associated with increased risk of vitiligo.
+Numerous whole-exome sequencing studies have demonstrated that vitiligo is associated with polymorphisms in genes involved in the response to oxidative stress, supporting the association of elevated levels of reactive oxygen species in melanocytes with the induction of an autoimmune response.
+Thus, diseases presenting with altered mitochondrial function such as MELAS, Vogt–Koyanagi–Harada and Kabuki syndrome are associated with an increased risk of vitiligo.

 In line with these observations, genetic alterations in mitochondrial DNA (mtDNA) of melanocytes associated with altered mitochondrial function lead to a release of mtDNA that can be detected in the skin of vitiligo patients.
-This mtDNA can be sensed by the cGAS-STING pathway, resulting in pro-inflammatory cytokine and chemokine production promoting the recruitment of cytotoxic CD8+ T cells.
-Mitochondrial antioxidants, NRF2 inhibitors, and TBK1 inhibitors are emerging as potential therapeutic options to block this cascade of events.
+This mtDNA can be sensed by the cGAS–STING pathway, resulting in pro-inflammatory cytokine and chemokine production promoting the recruitment of cytotoxic T cells.